What Factors Affect Tire Pressure?

 How To Test Low Tire Pressure

-When you know what tire pressure is too low to drive on, let’s check the method to test the pressure of your vehicle to see whether it is subpar.
+Let’s check the method to test the pressure of your vehicle to see whether it is subpar.
 There are three steps:

 - The first step is looking for the manufacturer’s recommended air amount inside the tire for your companion!
 You can find it at the driver’s doorpost, called car manual!